ga-wdi-pvd/angular-intro-1/README.md

 Controllers in AngularJS serve two primary purposes:

 - Initialize the data used for the view they are attached to
-- Contain the primary code to respond to user events, such as when a user clicks on a button
+- Contain the primary code to respond to user events, such as when a user clicks on a button or AJAX calls

 A controller is a JS constructor function that is instantiated by the _ng-controller_ directive.